 Click on the following link to print out an application for a Cannon Free Library Card: Library Card Application.

-To make your Amazon purchases help the Cannon Free Library, Shop at smile.amazon.com/ch/15-0533553 and a small donation will be made to the Cannon Free Library.
+When shopping online, make your purchase through smile.amazon.com and a contribution will be made to the Cannon Free Library.